 - Do I need to hire anyone?

-What you are selling will help answer most of these questions, and surely you will learn and discover things along the way.
-But first and foremost, what are you selling, and how will you make money?
+What you are selling will help answer most of these questions.
+And you’ll learn things along the way.
+But first, what are you selling, and how will you make money?

 Define Your Target Audience

 What you are selling will also determine who your target audience is.
 Are you selling to other businesses or customers?
 Who are they?
 What social media platforms do they use?

 Define and understand your target audience to shape your business and marketing strategy.
 Your target market will likely change over time.
 You may notice a difference between your ideal and actual customers, too.

 Analytics tools help identify your audience and track what works and what doesn’t.
 Your customer demographics determine how you run your business (and make money.)
 It also impacts your social media marketing.